How much pesticide in my essential oil?

 No maximum residue limits

 The European Union has one of the most stringent regulations in the world concerning plant protection products, notably through Directive 396/2005.
 For each pesticide/matrix pair, whether fruit, vegetables, water or honey, maximum residue limits (MRLs) have been defined.

-In order to control these MRLs and thus good agricultural practices, laboratories have at their disposal high-tech instruments and reference methods, which ensure reliable results for the analysis ...
+In order to control these MRLs and thus good agricultural practices, laboratories have at their disposal high-tech instruments and reference methods, which ensure reliable results for the analysis of pesticides ...